j-river1/LandscapeCoffeeYield/README.md

 There is a parameter to measure the amount of clouds,CLOUDY_PIXEL_PERCENTAGE = 10%, in the zone.
 In this case, the umbral is 100%, which means that the zone is basically covered by clouds.
 In Quindio department, they surveys were collected between July and November 2022.

 The bands are ['B4', 'B3', 'B2'].
 According to chatGPT,  Land Use and Land Cover (LULC) classification often involves using different combinations of spectral bands to distinguish between different land cover types.
 While true-color RGB imagery is useful for visualization, for LULC classification, you typically use bands that are sensitive to different land cover characteristics.
+There are 2 images in the data folder.

 For Sentinel-2, common band combinations used for LULC classification include: